 - The third and final phase is luteal, characterized by the formation of a corpus luteum.
 It synthesizes progesterone, which in turn prepares the endometrium (the inner layer lining the uterus) for embryo implantation.
 The level of estrogen and FSH decreases during this period.
 If fertilization has not occurred, the endometrium and corpus luteum are rejected.
 This is manifested by characteristic bloody menstrual flow.

 The menstrual cycle is regulated by follicle-stimulating hormone (FSH), prolactin, luteinizing hormone (LH).
 Research of hormonal levels is mandatory in preparation for conception, during gestation, in determining the cause of infertility and its treatment.
 The study is quite informative and allows you to accurately determine the readiness of the reproductive system for conception or its condition.
+In case a woman cannot become pregnant, is used as an option for treating intrauterine insemination, the price is available on our website.

 FSH rate depending on the phase